Freelance English Teaching in Thailand Can Be a Lot of Fun — You Just Need to Know These Things

 Freelance English Teaching in Thailand, the Legal Aspects – There are many freelance English teachers in Thailand.
 Working from either their homes or small offices, they teach Thai private students usually five to sometimes seven days a week.

 You need to be aware however, if you are teaching from home you cannot get a work permit, so are technically working illegally in Thailand.

-With thousands of English teachers doing it though, it’s unlikely you’ll get caught or even prosecuted if you are, but just be aware that it is most definitely illegal.
+With thousands of English teachers doing it though, it is unlikely you will get caught or even prosecuted if you are, but just be aware that it is most definitely illegal.

-And, while this might seem acceptable in the beginning, when you’ve been doing it for a couple of years, it will get tiring quickly.
+And, while this might seem acceptable in the beginning, when you have been doing it for a couple of years, it will get tiring quickly.

 What to Charge Per Hour – Most Thais that can afford private English classes are middle or upper class, so you don’t need to worry so much about charging per hour.

 Most teachers I know that freelance, usually charge 800-1,000 baht per hour if they are traveling further from home and 500-800 an hour if the class is close by.

 For two or more students, they will charge a minimum of 900 baht an hour, so this works out much cheaper for a student who comes with a couple of friends.